 • efficiency, by identifying strategies and potential challenges in advance; developing sound data practices for your research team; preparing data for effective use during your project

-• research quality, by ensuring reliability and accuracy of data through careful documentation of your data collection, handling and stewardship practices
+• research quality, by ensuring the reliability and accuracy of data through careful documentation of your data collection, handling and stewardship practices

 • reusability and impact, by improving discoverability, accessibility and reusability of your data by planning for sharing in a repository; and increasing the potential impact of your research